Here’s how to replicate the fault:

 – Run the Saturn for an hour or more so it becomes nice and toasty.
 I found that the music player was more than sufficient to do this.

 I suspect either one of the transistors / bridge rectifying diodes or the transformer.
-I am absolutely in no way an electronics pro though.
+I am absolutely in no way trained in electronics.
 I can tell you that using a power supply from my both my model 2 Saturns does not cause this to happen.
 I’d buy the power supplies separately if I could track them down – but they seem to be getting a little rare due to the age of the unit most likely.